PulgaLuca/PulgaLuca/README.md

 - **2nd place** in the **Point of You - Talents CALL4IDEAS Challenge** (12/2022).
   - Topic: Development of innovative ideas for talent acquisition and recruitment processes.

+- **Scholarship** - Artificial Intelligence, IoT, Climate Change, Sustainability, and Citizenship (07/2020).
+  - Topic: Technologies for Sustainability (T4S) - How to use Artificial Intelligence and the IoT to build a fair and green Society.
+  - Creation of an eco-sustainable greenhouse using Artificial Intelligence and IoT in Python with Google Colab, Zerynth, Ubidots, and with ESP32, BME280, Capacitive Moisture Soil Sensor.

+---

+## 📁 Projects

+- **Hackathon START HACK 23** (03/2023):
+  - Developed an app that raises awareness among employees about their "ecological footprint" in a playful way and helps them to record and improve it.

+- **Weather Station - High School Project**:
+  - Used Raspberry Pi B 3B+, Analog Vane, Cup Anemometer Sensors, MCP3208, Rain Gauge, DHT22, Adafruit BME280.
+  - Developed a client-server application in Python and C# to monitor the weather station.

 ---